Automobile demand forecasting: Spatiotemporal and hierarchical modeling, life cycle dynamics, and user-generated online information

 Machine Learning (CS)

-Predicts electric car charging needs better.
+Predicts electric car charging needs for better power use.

 Machine Learning (CS)